Nikola-Ver/Remote-computer-shutdown/README.md

 <img src="form\img\readme\shutdown-without.gif" />
 </p>

-### By double tapping on the screen, you can turn vibration on and off
+### You can turn vibration on and off by placing two fingers on the screen

 <p align="center">
 <img src="form\img\readme\switch-vibration.gif" />
 </p>

-### By triple clicking on the phone, you can go to full screen mode
+### By putting three fingers on the screen, you can go to full screen mode

 P. s.
 To start, you must also download the <a href="https://nodejs.org/en/download/">Node js</a>.